jacqueline-wong/CEE4530/Lab3/team10_lab3.md

 $$ [H+] = 10^{-3} $$
 $$ ANC_{in} ≅ -10^{-3} $$

-The effluent ANC can be calculated from:
+The effluent ANC can be rearranged and calculated from the CMFR mass balance equation to:

 $${ANC}_{{0}} {\; }=\left[{ANC}_{out} - ANC_{in} \cdot \left(1 - {\mathop{e}\nolimits^{-t/\theta}} \right)\right]{\mathop{e}\nolimits^{t/\theta}}$$

 $${ANC}_{out}=\frac{{ANC}_{{0}}}{{\mathop{e}\nolimits^{t/\theta}}} + ANC_{in} \cdot \left(1 - {\mathop{e}\nolimits^{-t/\theta}} \right){\; }$$

-With this result, we graph the expected ANC in the lake effluent against the hydraulic residence time as shown in Figure 3.
+With this conservative assumption, we graphed the expected ANC in the lake effluent against the hydraulic residence time as shown in Figure 3.

 ![ANC](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab2/ANCgraph.png)
 Figure 3: Lake ANC against the hydraulic residence time

-Assuming that there are no carbonates exchanged with the atmosphere during the experiment, the ANC in the lake effluent can be calculated with:
+Assuming that there are no carbonates exchanged with the atmosphere during the experiment (i.e. closed system), the ANC in the lake effluent can be calculated with:

 $$ANC=C_T \left(\alpha_1 +2\alpha_2 \right)+\frac{K_w}{\left[H^+ \right]} - \left[H^+ \right]$$